 But what are you doing to protect your own network?

 Be aware that cybercriminals see MSPs as targets that will yield a high return for their efforts.
-A recent CompTIA study found that 64 percent of organizations are using managed services for at least one IT function.
-Therefore, instead of targeting just one business and its computing power and data, hackers can multiply potential return by gaining access to an MSP’s network and look for ways to compromise all of their clients — as well as their IP, records, and customers and payment data.
+Therefore, instead of targeting just one business and its computing power and data, hackers can multiply potential returns by gaining access to an MSP’s network and look for ways to compromise all of their clients—as well as their IP, records, and customers and payment data.

 This threat isn’t just hypothetical.
 It’s real.